 Fluoride is naturally present in water and some municipalities even go as far as to increase its concentration within mains water supplies as it has been shown to be beneficial to teeth development in controlled dosages.

-On the other hand, many homeowners treat fluoride with scepticism and are intent on removing it altogether which is possible through the use of the right water filtration system.
+On the other hand, many homeowners treat fluoride with skepticism and are intent on removing it altogether which is possible through the use of the right water filtration system.

 Chlorine is effective in killing bacteria which is why it is added to our water supply.
 What many homeowners notice is that it has a distinct taste and smell which some find unpleasant.